Scalingo/scalingo-operator/README.md

 ## Deploy Multiple Databases Resources

-Every database resource is identified by its `meta.name`, must use its own database name and its own database connection informations.
+Every database resource is identified by its `meta.name` and it must use its own database name and database connection information.

 Ensure to use distinct values for these fields in a new database resource descriptor: